cu-telecom/cisco-unprovisioned-ivr/README.md

 ## Configuration

 Copy the unprovisioned_announce.tcl script and media files to a Cisco ISR using your preferred method.
+Note that the media directory should maintain the structure, e.g flash:/media/en

 Then define the application:
 ```